kedar-bhumkar/PAPA-frontend/replit.md

 - Calendar items displayed with formatted CST time and summary
 - Expenses displayed with category icons and formatted currency amounts
 - Investment portfolio displayed with US and India projected balances with appropriate icons
-- Navigation arrows positioned correctly and styled prominently
+- Navigation arrows positioned near each other at the center of the screen (not at edges)
+- Only horizontal scrolling enabled (no vertical scrollbars on cards)

 ## System Architecture